sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 1. The **Product's Roadmap**.
 The Product Team may use more than one “view” of the product roadmap's for its internal coordination and communication.
 For this Directive, Corporate will seek to have an executive level view of the milestones and outcomes expected to be obtained over a fiscal year.
 2. **Release Retrospectives**.
 Product Management seeks to continuously improve using evidence-based decision making.
 Every change release of a product needs to be evaluated against the desired outcomes that were sought in that release and analyzed on their successful or negative results.
 The timing of such retrospectives is left at the discretion of the product team (e.g. do retrospectives 2 months after a release so to give sufficient time for data to be generated).
 3. **Software Delivery Performance Metrics**.
 The [DevOps Research and Assessment (DORA) Institute](https://www.devops-research.com/research.html), now bought by Google, researched the four key metrics that define high performing technology organizations.
 In addition to the above retrospectives on business outcomes, the product team should strive to continuously improve its software delivery capabilities.
 These DORA metrics are meant to show Corporate that the product team is making improvements in that regards and takes serious consideration on the effects that creeping technical debt, quality, and cyber security has on the health of their product(s).
 4. **A Risk Register**.
 Same as in project management, Corporate authorities needs to be assured that the product team understands the risks that change can have on their product and the organization.
 It is expected that product team will be disciplined in identifying risks to their operations and know how to handle them.
 A typical source of risk is the “Threats” identify after performing SWOT analyses.
+The [ESDC Guide to Risk Management](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/Guide%20to%20Risk%20Management.pdf) may be leveraged.
 5. **Endorsement of the Product Roadmap**.
-In order to ensure that the product team accounts for IT’s interests, which affects the CIO’s accountability such as software patching, technical debt remediation, and cyber security risks, the Head of Product is asked to have their Product Roadmap endorsed at PPRC as part of the product team’s yearly funding cycle.
+In order to ensure that the product team accounts for IT's interests, which affects the CIO's accountability such as software patching, technical debt remediation, and cyber security risks, the Head of Product is asked to have their Product Roadmap endorsed at PPRC as part of the product team's yearly funding cycle.

 ### Consequences of Non-Compliance